philtelco/philtelco.github.io/about.md

 ### Are my calls private?

 We collect no data from users and have no record or insight into the contents of calls.
-At most, we may capture the phone number dialed if we are actively debugging an issue, but this data is not kept long term.
+At most, we may capture the phone number dialed for diagnostic purposes, but this data is not kept long term and we never give or sell this information to anyone.

 Further, calls are encrypted from the phone site to our server.
 Any bad actors at the phone location will not be able to inspect call traffic even if they are on the same Internet connection.